Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

-We therefore look back to Lieb's original proof of his concavity theorem in \cite{LIEB1973267}.
-Roughly speaking, Lieb made use of the maximum modulus principle to concentrate the powers of $A^p,B^q$ in $\trace[K^*A^pKB^q]$ to the only power $p+q$ on $A$ or $B$, and then proceeded with the operator concavity of $X\mapsto X^{p+q}$ for $p+q\in(0,1]$.
-This technique, relying on the holomorphicity of $X^z$ ($X\in\mathbf{H}_n^+$) as a function of $z$, shed some light on the use of complex interpolation theories.
-In the same year, Epstein \cite{epstein1973remarks} pushed forward the use of holomorphicity with the theory of Herglotz functions, and provided an unified way of proving the concavity of $A\mapsto \trace[K^*A^pKA^q]$, $A\mapsto \trace[(K^*A^sK)^\frac{1}{s}]$ and $A\mapsto \trace[\exp(H+\log A)]$.
-Later, Uhlmann \cite{uhlmann1977relative}(1977) applied interpolation theories explicitly to again prove Lieb's concavity theorem, by interpreting $\trace[K^*A^pKB^{1-p}]$ as an interpolation between $\trace[K^*AK]$ and $\trace[K^*KB]$.
+The introduction of complex analysis into the field has also led to another branch of methods based on interpolation theories.
+In his original proof of the concavity of $(A,B)\mapsto \trace[K^*A^pKB^q]$ for $0\leq p,q\leq 1,p+q\leq 1$ \cite[Theorem 1]{LIEB1973267}, Lieb made use of the maximum modulus principle to concentrate the powers of $A^p,B^q$ to the only power $p+q$ on $A$ or $B$, and then proceeded with the operator concavity of $X\mapsto X^{p+q}$.
+This technique, relying on the holomorphicity of $X^z$ ($X\in\mathbf{H}_n^+$) as a function of $z$, already shed some light on the use of complex interpolation theories.
+Later, Uhlmann \cite{uhlmann1977relative} applied interpolation theories explicitly to again prove Lieb's concavity theorem, by interpreting $\trace[K^*A^pKB^{1-p}]$ as an interpolation between $\trace[K^*AK]$ and $\trace[K^*KB]$.
 Uhlmann's quadratic interpolation of seminorms extended the relevant works of Lieb to positive linear forms of arbitrary *-algebras.
-Kosaki \cite{kosaki1982interpolation}(1982) further explored the idea of quadratic interpolation of seminorms and captured Lieb's concavity theorem in the frame of general interpolation theories.
-All these previous works have suggested us to adopt complex interpolation theories for extending Lieb's concavity to our $k$-trace version.
-In particular, we found the operator interpolation technique (\Cref{thm:SHInterpolation}) developed even earlier by Stein \cite{stein1956interpolation}(1956) more compatible and flexible to our problem.
-As we have seen in the proof of \Cref{lem:GeneralEpstein} and \Cref{thm:GeneralLiebConcavity}, we can derive variant interpolation inequalities systematically by choosing $G(z)$ properly in inequality \eqref{eqt:SHInterpolation}.
+Kosaki \cite{kosaki1982interpolation} further explored the idea of quadratic interpolation of seminorms and captured Lieb's concavity theorem in the frame of general interpolation theories.

+The above methodologies all have a unique perspective in understanding complicated trace functions.
+However, some of them are found hardly generalizable to $k$-trace, as they more or less rely on the linearity of the normal trace.
+For example, Ando's identity \eqref{eqt:AndoIdentity} and Tropp's variational formula \eqref{eqt:TroppFormula}.
+Our $k$-trace function $\phi$ for $k>1$ is at best sub-additive since it is concave and homogeneous of order 1.
+Hiai's use of the integral formula also lives on linearity in that the trace operation can be pulled into the integral.
+Though we can interpret the $k$-trace as the trace of an antisymmetric tensor, the power of $\frac{1}{k}$ will have to stay out of the integral, and the antisymmetric tensor in the integrand will also bring huge difficulties to the derivative argument that comes after.